What You Need to Know About Popular House Styles

 - Homes typically have a steep roof.

-- Houses are usually designed with a mix of wood and stone or stucco.
+- Tudor houses usually have a mixed design featuring wood and stone or stucco.

 - Tudors tend to have elaborate chimneys that have chimney pots adorning the top.